 He received his Juris Doctor with Honors from Faulkner University’s Thomas Goode Jones School of Law.
 During law school, Ryan served as associate editor of the Faulkner Law Review and was elected twice as president of the Alabama Young Lawyers Student Division.
 He also served as senator-at-large in the Student Bar Association.
 As a member of the Board of Advocates, Ryan was selected to the Capitol City National Trial Team and competed in Washington, D.C.

-Ryan is a member of the Alabama State Bar and currently serves on the Membership Relations Task Force.
-He is a member of the Executive Committee of the Alabama State Bar’s Young Lawyers Section and is a member of the Montgomery County Bar Association Young Lawyers Section.
-Ryan is also a member of the American Association for Justice, Alabama Association for Justice, the American Bar Association’s Mass Torts Litigation Committee and the American Inns of Court, Hugh Maddox Chapter.
+Ryan is a member of the Alabama State Bar and currently serves as Vice Chair of the Membership Relations Task Force.
+He is a member of the Executive Committee of the Alabama State Bar’s Young Lawyers Section, where he serves as the Jones School of Law Chair for the Law School Divison and Relations Subcommittee and is a member of the Minority Prelaw Conference Subcommittee.
+Ryan is also a member of the Montgomery County Bar Association Young Lawyers Section, American Association for Justice, Alabama Association for Justice, the Montgomery Volunteer Lawyers Program, the American Bar Association’s Mass Torts Litigation Committee and the American Inns of Court, Hugh Maddox Chapter.

 Ryan is the author of “The Emerging Intersection of Products Liability, Cybersecurity, and Autonomous Vehicles,” published by the University of Tennessee College of Law in Volume 85 of the Tennessee Law Review.
 His work titled “Divided By Design: Reconciling the AEMLD’s ‘Mixed’ Design-Defect Approach,” was also published in Volume 8, Issue 2 of the Faulkner Law Review.
 Ryan also authored a piece on the opioid litigation for the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.